tsailabSJ/guideseq/README.md

 	- `-m or --manifest`: Specify the path to the manifest YAML file
 - **Runnable Example**:
 	- `python guideseq/guideseq.py demultiplex -m test/test_manifest.yaml`

+When use illumina demultiplexed fastq, add `--use-bases-mask Y146,I8,I8,Y156` to `bcl2fastq` command, where the numbers, e.g., `146`, mean read length.

 ### `umitag` Reads<a name="umitag"></a>